 Step 4.
 Refer the Case to the Graduate Grievance Review Board (GGRB)

-If one of the parties is not satisfied with the Dean’s decision in Step 3, she/he shall inform the Dean of the Graduate School of his/her intent to take the issue to the Graduate Grievance Review Board (GGRB).
+If you are not satisfied with the Dean’s decision in Step 3, you should inform the Dean of the Graduate School of your intent to take the issue to the Graduate Grievance Review Board (GGRB), composed of a faculty chairperson, two faculty members, and two students from the academic area that corresponds to your field (arts and humanities, social sciences, life sciences, physical sciences and engineering).
 This notification must occur in writing within 25 working days after receiving the Dean's decision.

 Students may bring one person to the hearing to serve as a witness or support person.

 Cornell’s multi-step grievance procedure has several analogs in higher education, but not all involve student peers as part of the review and decision-making process as Cornell’s does; some examples:

 - Rutgers Grievance Procedures for Part-time Lecturers